pachyderm/pachyderm/doc/deployment/connect-to-cluster.md

    This command does not stop unless you manually interrupt it.
    You can run other `pachctl` commands from another window.
-   If any of your `pachctl` commands hang, verify if the `kubectl`s port-forwarding has had issues that prevent `pachctl port-forward` from running properly.
+   If any of your `pachctl` commands hang, verify if the `kubectl` port-forwarding has had issues that prevent `pachctl port-forward` from running properly.